 Since the Bitcoin blockchain protects users from double spending, and the offending party has to wait in order to confirm the transaction in the blockchain, the offended party can publish the penalty transaction as soon as he sees the transaction with the wrong channel balance in the mempool and get it confirmed faster than the cheater can confirm his.

-We have all our clauses in place to achieve trustless, atomic, and multi-hop operation!
-Let’s combine them together in one contract and see what it looks like.
+We have all our clauses to achieve trustless, atomic, and multi-hop operation!
+Let’s combine them in one contract and see what it looks like.